 My name is Jamie Leslie and I do music.

 I am a music industry dude from Chicago.
+I moved to Nashville in 2014.

 Music Industry dude?